Anuvinda969/learning_javascript/README.md

-# learning_javascript
+# Learning JavaScript

-This repository contains javascript example programs
+This repository contains JavaScript example programs.

+## Running the examples

+Inorder to run  JavaScript program in this repository, first, go to your terminal and type the command `node filename.js`.